network overlays

 Spraying packets down both links can result in 20% drops or packet reordering.
 SD-WAN makes packets better utilized, no reorder, and better “goodput.”
 SD-WAN increases your buying power and results in buying lower bandwidth links and running them more efficiently.
 Over-provision is unnecessary as you are using the existing WAN bandwidth better.

 Server virtualization and automation in the data center are prevalent, but WANs are stalling in this space.
 It is the last bastion of hardware models that has complexity.
 Like hypervisors have transformed data centers, SD-WAN aims to change how WAN networks are built and managed.
 When server virtualization and hypervisor came along, we did not have to worry about the underlying hardware.
-Instead, provision a Virtual Machine (VM) and run an application of choice.
+Instead, a virtual machine (VM) can be provided and run as an application.
 Today’s WAN environment requires you to manage details of carrier infrastructure, routing protocols, and encryption.

 • SD-WAN pulls all WAN resources together and slices up the WAN to match the applications on them.